 Yesterday I learned from the new apartment manager that they aren’t planning to renovate units with people living in them.
 So I guess I won’t have to worry about that.

-I had gone down there to ask him if I would have to start paying the extra $15 per month per pet rent they’re implementing.
 And he told me no, my pets would be grandfathered in.
 So that is a relief.